 There are different types of power:

 - Position: without doubt the most visible in an organization, since these are appointed leads in the company hierarchy.

-- Coercion: tied to power of position, the ability to inflict sanctions
+- Coercion: tied to the power of position, the ability to inflict sanctions

 - Compensation: accessible to anyone, since compensation can be simple encouragement, simple congratulations, or some other form of appreciation.
-But biggest material compensation (advancement, salary increases) are generally reserved for people holding positions of power.
+But the biggest material compensation (advancement, salary increases) is generally reserved for people holding positions of power.

 - Expertise: conferred by exceptional mastery of an important subject on the project or in the organization.

-- Personality: which comes from your investment in your communication with others and in the team’s unity, as well as in your efforts to insure mutual trust allowing frank exchanges.
+- Personality: which comes from your investment in your communication with others and in the team’s unity, as well as in your efforts to ensure mutual trust allowing frank exchanges.
 This power is especially important in times of trouble or stress.

 Generally, projects are transversal in organizations and companies, which means that the project lead does not have the power of position or coercion.
 It is therefore important to use the other types of power.